crissNb/dotfiles/README.md

 Karabiner
 =========
 Required for SKHD setup.
-Caps lock acts as a `Hyper` key when it's being pressed with another key (if it's only caps lock that's being pressed, then it acts as a normal caps lock).
+Tab + Q (simultaeneously) acts as a `Hyper` key when it's being pressed with another key.
-The only noticeable karabiner modification is `Hyper + HJKL` (capslock + HJKL), which act as arrow keys.
+The only noticeable karabiner modification is `Hyper + HJKL` (Tab + Q + HJKL), which act as arrow keys.

-Kitty
+Alacritty
 =====
-Kitty is my weapon of choice.
-Nothing much has been configured to Kitty, apart from enabling ligatures, catppuccin theme and disabling the window decorations.
+Alacritty is my weapon of choice.
+Nothing much has been configured to Alacritty, apart from catppuccin theme and disabling the window decorations.

 Credits
 =======